Janelle-W/Spindle/README.md

+# Spindle
-# Spindle — A Local AI-Powered Network Crawling Assistant
+# Local AI-Powered Network Crawling Assistant

 Spindle is a desktop assistant that performs network discovery and answers natural-language queries about devices on specified subnets.
 It's designed for local demos and offline workflows, everything runs on your machine.
 Built with: LLaMA (optional, via llama-cpp), Flask, nmap, Tkinter, and SQLite.